pleb/blog/posts/minimal-nextjs-blog-part3-show-post.md

 ---
 title: Minimal Next.js Blog (Part 3 - Show Post)
 slug: minimal-nextjs-blog-part3-show-post
-date: August 10, 2020
+date: May 1, 2022
 categories:
   - Next.js
   - Blogging
   - React
 ---

-*This is a multi-part series.
-If you haven't read the previous posts, I'd suggest you start at [part 1](/posts/minimal-nextjs-blog-part1-hello-world), as all subsequent parts continue on from each other and are not individual units.*
+*This is a multipart series.
+If you haven't read the previous post, I'd suggest you start at [part 1](/posts/minimal-nextjs-blog-part1-hello-world), as all subsequent parts continue from each other and likely won't make sense as individual units.*

 ---

 Part 3, Welcome.
-In this part, we will be rendering a single blog post to the screen.
-To do this I'll need to add infrastructure to support handling each blog post page route and the conversion of markdown to HTML.
+In this part, I render a single blog post to the screen.
+To do this I add infrastructure to support handling each blog post page route and the conversion from markdown to HTML.

 ## Third-party Libraries

-Although parsing and converting markdown to HTML sounds like a fun exercise, I will resist my temptation to go off on a tangent and instead focus on the task at hand, aka this blog series about creating a blog.
-Blogception if you will 😀.
-Anyway, to help keep me on the correct path I will be using the package [unified](https://github.com/unifiedjs/unified), an interface for processing text using syntax trees, and the following unified plugins:
+Although parsing and converting markdown to HTML sounds like a fun exercise, I must resist the temptation to write this myself 😀.
+To keep me on track, I use the package [unified](https://github.com/unifiedjs/unified).
+Unified is an interface for processing text using syntax trees, and I use the following unified plugins:

  - [remark-parse](https://github.com/remarkjs/remark/tree/main/packages/remark-parse) -  Parses Markdown to mdast syntax trees
  - [remark-highlight.js](https://github.com/remarkjs/remark-highlight.js#readme) - Highlight code blocks with highlight.js (via lowlight)
  - [remark-html](https://github.com/remarkjs/remark-html) - Serialize Markdown as HTML

-Adding these libraries is pretty easy, as you can imagine.
+I add these using the following NPM command:

 ```powershell
 npm install unified remark-parse remark-highlight.js remark-html --save-dev
 ```

 However, there is one catch.
-Because I'm not allowing implicit any `"noImplicitAny": true` in my TS code and because the package `remark-highlight.js` doesn't come with types and no types can be found on [https://definitelytyped.org/](https://definitelytyped.org/), I'm going to need to add a definition myself.
+Because I'm not allowing implicit any `"noImplicitAny": true` in my TS code and because the package `remark-highlight.js` doesn't come with types, and I can't find types on [https://definitelytyped.org/](https://definitelytyped.org/), I had to make them myself.

 ## Definition for remark-highlight.js

 There are a few easy ways to go about adding definitions in TS.
-I won't cover these, but the one I usually settle on is my own mini @types folder, very much like the `/nodes_modules/@types` one.
+I won't cover these, but the one I usually sue is the mini @types folder, very much like the `/nodes_modules/@types` one.

-I'll add the folder `types` and the package folder `remark-highlight.js` and the types file `index.d.ts`.
-The full path is `./types/remark-highlight.js/index.d.ts`.
+I add the folder `types` and the package folder `remark-highlight.js` and the types file `index.d.ts`.

 ![types folder](/minimal-nextjs-blog-part3-show-post/types-folder.png)

-Then in the types file I'll add the following, which is just enough to stop the error.
-If I decided to use more of the package, later on, I'll continue to build out its types.
+Then in the types file I add the following, which is just enough to stop the error and give me the small sub-set of API types I need.

 ```ts
 declare module 'remark-highlight.js' {